EN1090: Engineering Analysis

 The class test takes the form of several compulsory questions, covering the material taught to date, and is designed to enable students to evaluate their progress in relation to the specified learning outcomes.
 Feedback is provided during subsequent example / tutorial classes.

-The formal examination consists of one compulsory question and three from six optional questions, covering all the material taught.
+The formal examination consists of one compulsory question and three from five optional questions, covering all the material taught.

 There is a potential for re-assessment in this module which may result in a 100% written assessment during the August Resit period.